“The Germans had every reason to believe they spoke the truth when they proclaimed they had sunk the Argonaut”

 Fully impressive from the official point of view was the way the Navy Yard, crammed with battle-damaged jobs and new construction, tackled the fresh problem of re-building a foreign ship.
 In spite of the din caused by all the welding and riveting that had to be done, the crew lived aboard while the repairs were being made.
 According to their allies, their only request was “Hurry it up if you can.
 We want to get back out there.”

 The repairs in Philadelphia completed on November 13th 1943.
-On returning to Britain on December 2nd 1943 Captain Longley-Cook re-joined and Argonaut joined the Home Fleet once again.
+On returning to Britain on December 2nd 1943 Captain Longley-Cook re-joined HMS Argonaut joined the Home Fleet once again.

-On April 7th Argonaut sailed from Hebburn to Scappa flow to conduct a general work up.
+On April 7th HMS Argonaut sailed from Hebburn to Scappa flow to conduct a general work up.

-In September Argonaut was moved to the Aegean the ship encountered an armed caique overloaded with 200 German troops which Argonaut sank some of the soldiers jumped overboard and Argonaut picked them up as Prisoners of War.
-Argonaut was then involved in bombarding German positions near to Athens Greece .
+In September HMS Argonaut was moved to the Aegean.
+The ship encountered an armed caique overloaded with 200 German troops which HMS Argonaut sank.
+Some of the soldiers jumped overboard and HMS Argonaut picked them up as Prisoners of War.
+HMS Argonaut was then involved in bombarding German positions near to Athens, Greece.

-In early November she was ordered to Trincomalee in the East Indies this was the head quarters of South East Asia command and the Eastern Indies fleet under Admiral Lord Louie Mount Batten.
-Argonaut joined the 4th Cruiser Squadron and was assigned to escort duties for Operation Outplank and Meridian that involved bombardment of the oil fields at Palembang in Sumatra .
-Argonaut was attacked on many occasions by Kamikaze but fortunately no major damage was sustained.
+In early November she was ordered to Trincomalee in the East Indies.
+This was the headquarters of South East Asia command and the Eastern Indies fleet under Admiral Lord Louie Mount Batten.
+HMS Argonaut joined the 4th Cruiser Squadron and was assigned to escort duties for Operation Outplank and Meridian that involved bombardment of the oil fields at Palembang in Sumatra.
+HMS Argonaut was attacked on many occasions by Kamikaze but fortunately no major damage was sustained.

 In January 1945 she was ordered to join the British Pacific fleet in Sydney Australia.
-The British Pacific fleet was the largest ever fleet ever assembled it consisted of a total of 336 ships and 300 aircraft.
-Captain Longley-Cook left the ship upon his promotion to Vice-Admiral the new Commanding Officer was Captain W.P.
+The British Pacific fleet was the largest fleet ever assembled.
+It consisted of a total of 336 ships and 300 aircraft.
+Captain Longley-Cook left the ship upon his promotion to Vice-Admiral, the new Commanding Officer was Captain W.P.
 McCarthy RN.

-In February 1945 Argonaut sailed for Manus the forward operating base for the British and American fleets Argonaut took part in the shelling of positions at Saskishima while the Americans concentrated on Okinawa .
+In February 1945, HMS Argonaut sailed for Manus the forward operating base for the British and American fleets.
+HMS Argonaut took part in the shelling of positions at Saskishima while the Americans concentrated on Okinawa.
 She was withdrawn in August 1945 and sailed to Formosa (now Taiwan) to help with the evacuation of British Prisoners of War from the port of Kiirun on September 5, 1945.
-Then the Argonaut sailed for Shanghai to repatriate British internees.
-Hong Kong was the ships next stop for a similar mission.

 Dido Class Cruiser